 EDC 200 provides a comprehensive overview of American education and the teaching profession.
 The course is particularly pertinent to those considering entering the educational fields as professionals or paraprofessionals.
 Topics include the theoretical and philosophical basis of American education, the structure of schools including governance, curriculum and financing; legal ethical and professional issues in education, and the changing role of schools and teachers.
-Employment outlook for educators will be evaluated. in addition, at least 25 hours of apprenticeship in an assigned elementary or secondary classroom is required.
+Employment outlook for educators will be In addition, at least 25 hours of evaluated. apprenticeship in an assigned elementary or secondary classroom is required.
+Students may be required to pass a background check in order to fulfill classroom observation requirements.